Texas Roadhouse Nutrition Facts Guide & PDF

 Pair one of those with steamed vegetables, a plain baked potato, or a side salad with dressing on the side.
 That combo usually feels much more satisfying than a fried entrée with heavy toppings, because you’re getting protein without stacking extra fat and bread.

-None of that is extreme.
-It’s more like turning down the volume instead of muting the whole meal.
+None of that is extreme; it’s more like turning down the volume instead of muting the whole meal.

 How to Order a Lighter Meal at Texas Roadhouse

-- Choose a grilled protein as your entrée (sirloin, grilled chicken, or grilled salmon)
+- Choose a grilled protein as your entrée (sirloin, grilled chicken, or grilled salmon).

-- Pick one simple side — green beans, fresh vegetables, or a plain baked potato
+- Pick one simple side, green beans, fresh vegetables, or a plain baked potato.

-- Limit rolls to one, or skip them if you plan to have dessert
+- Limit rolls to one, or skip them if you plan to have dessert.

-- Order sauces, dressings, and butter on the side
+- Order sauces, dressings, and butter on the side.

-- Share an appetizer or dessert rather than ordering individually
+- Share an appetizer or dessert rather than ordering individually.

 Frequently Asked Questions